capstone-projects-2024-fall/aldwairi-projects-insync-language-translator/README.md

 Enter your mysql password

-Create database node;

-Type exit to leave the mysql prompt

-# Import the .sql file from github repo directory
+# Import the .sql file from github repo directory(one time only)
 mysql -u your_mysql_user -p node < path/user_db.sql

 Then, Enter your mysql password.